 The West African Film Festival (or WAFF) promises to correct our narrative offering a wide selection of West African filmmaker’s short and feature length films for screening, which more appropriately depicts the depth of our people’s humanity, greatness of our ethnic diversity and beauty that unifies our cultural collective and distinguishes African people.

 West Africa is the birthplace and heartbeat of a burgeoning film industry known as “Nollywood” and booms in Nigeria.
-The WAFF illuminates audience’s knowledge of film in Africa which has a history of more than 50 years.
+The WAFF illuminates audience’s knowledge of film history in Africa which spans more than 50 years.
 The foundation was built upon the filmmaker pioneer, the “Father of African cinema,” Ousmane Sembene of Dakar, Senegal.

-It is time Africans in the diaspora and on the continent begin to culturally exchange who we are from an African centered perspective so no future generations drink the cool aid of media misrepresentation.
+It is time Africans in the diaspora and on the continent begin to culturally exchange who we are from an African centered perspective so no future generations drink the cool aid of media lies.
 We must reclaim our story and safeguard our image around the world.
-Ideally must return to the root of storytelling as a sacred art once overseen by the vanguard of the elders.
-The eldership council insured our stories embodied the character, conscience, and collective memory of our people accurately, portraying the proper context of events for future generations to uphold lessons that imparted wisdom and guidance to maintain African dignity, culture and sovereignty.
+Ideally we must return to the root of storytelling as a sacred art once overseen by the vanguard of the elders.
+The eldership council insured our stories embodied the character, conscience and collective memory of our people accurately, portraying the proper context of events for future generations to uphold lessons that imparted wisdom and guidance to maintain African dignity, cultural values and sovereignty.

 We are especially thrilled to experience this 4th Annual West African Film Festival and support all of the participants who are propelling the narrative forward sharing our true story and imagination of what Wakandan, Afro futurism we would like to create.

 West African Film Festival is FREE to the public.
 See film trailers and flyer information below:

 Rice University is Tuesday (Feb.
 19th) from 6:30 pm – 8:30 pm